“Cardiovascular disease (CVD), also called heart

 After menopause can women have an increased risk of CVD?

 “The risk for CVD in women increases with age such as it does in men, but the increase starts a little later in women.
 Most CVD in women occurs during the years after menopause.
 Cholesterol levels have been found to increase in the early years after menopause.
-Of note, premature menopause is an established risk factor for CVD”.5
+Of note, premature menopause is an established risk factor for CVD”.4

 Risk Factors

-What are risk factors for CVD?
+What are CVD risk factors?

 “Risk factors are conditions or habits that increase your risk of developing a condition.
 The more you have, the higher your chance of cardiovascular disease.